19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) is required to comply with section 15(6)(a); and

+(d) satisfies either of the following requirements:

-(d) on attaining the age referred to in paragraph (b), has set aside or topped-up, for the purposes of the minimum sum, not less than such amount as may be prescribed in the relevant regulations.
+(i) on attaining the age referred to in paragraph (b), the amount set aside or topped-up for the purposes of his minimum sum is not less than such amount as may be prescribed in the relevant regulations for the purposes of this sub-paragraph; or

+(ii) at such time as may be prescribed in the relevant regulations, the amount standing to his credit in his retirement account is not less than such amount as may be prescribed in the relevant regulations for the purposes of this sub-paragraph.

+[22/2010 wef 01/01/2011]

+(2A) For the purposes of subsection (2)(d)(ii), different times and amounts may be prescribed for different classes of members.

+[22/2010 wef 01/01/2011]

 (3) The Board may, on the application of a member who satisfies the requirement under subsection (2)(a) but does not satisfy one or more of the requirements under subsection (2)(b), (c) and (d), permit him to join the Scheme —